lambda-music/lambda-music/readme.md

 control of the application more precisely.

-### Execute Lisp Scheme Commands from Your Editors ###
+### Execute Scheme Commands from Your Editors ###

 If you are a VIM user,
 ```VIM
 :xmap <Return> :!curl -sSd "`cat`" http://localhost:8192/pulsar
 ```
-this VIM command effectively turns your VIM into a Lisp Scheme interactive editor.
+this VIM command effectively turns your VIM into a Scheme interactive editor.
 Select the specific text and hit your enter-key then the text will be executed in the Pulsar application instance.